prashunchitkr/artist-management-system/README.md

 The application can be run independently within the app directory or from the monorepo project root.

+- Build the core package using the command `pnpm build --filter=@ams/core`
 - If you are running from the application root, use the command `pnpm dev`.
 - If you are running from the monorepo root for development purposes, run the command `pnpm dev`.
 - The app should be running on your configured port from .env, and a Swagger instance should also be running on the /swagger endpoint for the API.